latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 :::tip

 - Record the block number and extrinsic index where the pure proxy was created.
 These values are required to kill the proxy.
 You can also retrieve the block height and extrinsic details by searching your transaction on the [Tao.app block explorer](https://www.tao.app/blocks).
-- The `index` parameter is a disambiguation index (u16, range 0-65535) that allows creating multiple pure proxies with the same `proxy_type` and `delay`.
-Different index values generate different pure proxy addresses, enabling you to create multiple independent pure proxies.
+- The `index` parameter is a disambiguation index/salt value (u16, range 0-65535) used to generate unique pure proxy addresses, used to disambiguate proxies that have identical parameters otherwise.
+This should generally be left as `0` unless you are creating batches of proxies.
+When creating multiple pure proxies with identical `proxy_type` and `delay`, different index values will produce different addresses.
+This is not a sequential counter—you can use any unique values (e.g., 0, 100, 7, 42) in any order.
+The index must be preserved as it's required for killing the pure proxy later.
+If creating multiple pure proxies in a single batch transaction, each must have a unique index value.
 - The proxy type can be provided either by importing and using the `ProxyType` enum or by passing the proxy type as a string.
+For available proxy types and their permissions, see [Proxy Types](https://docs.learnbittensor.org/keys/proxies#types-of-proxies).
   :::

 </TabItem>